-Twelve per cent of all outpatient appointments between 2002/03 and 2011/12 resulted in a DNA and in general, the patterning of DNAs by deprivation, sex and age was stable.
-Patterns in DNA reflected findings at the national level, however, NHS GGC experienced higher levels of DNA risk.
+Just over 7% of all first outpatient appointments in NHS Highland between 2002/03 and 2011/12 resulted in a DNA.
+Patterns in DNA reflected findings at the national level, however, NHS Highland experienced lower overall levels of DNA risk.
 There was a slight decline in DNA risk over time.